Forest Ecology and Management (BSc Program)

 Minor in Natural Resources Planning and Operations

 The minor in Natural Resources Planning and Operations requires the completion of 19 credit hours, of which 12 credit hours must be upper-division (i.e., 300-or 400-level).
-Courses used to fulfill major requirements may not be applied toward the minor in Forest Planning and Operations.
+Courses used to fulfill major requirements in Forest Ecology and Management may not be applied toward the minor in Natural Resources Planning and Operations.
 Students must ensure that all prerequisites are fulfilled prior to registering in any course.

 Required Courses